gentlefitness-www/gentlefitness-www/other-services.md

 - Back, neck and shoulder massage
 - Specific area massage (i.e. legs)

-Gentle Fitness offers a mobile massage service which means we can meet you at your place of work or in the comfort of your own home, equipped with a professional massage table and everything that is required to provide your treatment of choice.
+Gentle Fitness ltd offers a mobile massage service which means we can meet you at your place of work or in the comfort of your own home, equipped with a professional massage table and everything that is required to provide your treatment of choice.
 All that you need provide is the floor space of an average wallpapering table.